History of Emma Raducanu in Timeline

 In December 2020, Emma Raducanu won the Lawn Tennis Association LTA British Tour Masters title.

-In 2020, Emma Raducanu was selected to play for the British team in the Fed Cup qualifying after Johanna Konta withdrew.
+In 2020, Emma Raducanu was selected to play for the British Fed Cup team after Johanna Konta withdrew to focus on the Olympics.
+She would have partnered Bains in the doubles qualifiers against Slovakia, but the match was not played.

 In April 2021, Emma Raducanu began training with coach Nigel Sears.